-Development on the east/center side of town from Summit Avenue to Kinderkamack Road was virtually finished with subdivisions by the W. J. Rich Development Co. from 1911 to 1914.
-The Rich Co. developed land along Conklin and Large streets east from Magnolia to the area of Kinderkamack Road.
-The same company also developed the small area from Cross Street to Hillsdale Avenue including what is
+Development on the east/center side of town from Summit Avenue to Kinderkamack Road was virtually finished with subdivisions by the W.J.
+Rich Development Co from 1911 to 1914.
+The Rich Co developed land along Conklin and Large streets east from Magnolia to the area of Kinderkamack Road.
+The same company also developed the small area from Cross Street to Hillsdale Avenue including what is now Liberty Street, George and Park streets.
+A total of 325 lots, 25 x 100 feet in Dimension were mapped out by this company.

-During the 1920's, development centered on the southwest section of the borough with the Overbrook Manor Development Corp. parceling land from Hopkins Street south to Demarest Avenue in cluding Overbrook Place, Carlyle Place, and Buena Vista Avenue.
-There were 149, 25 x 125 foot plots in this area, and the development included the Overbrook Country Club which was adjacent to a pool in Pascack Brook called Prospect Lake.
+During the 1920's, development centered on the southwest section of the borough with the Overbrook Manor Development Corp parceling land from Hopkins Street south to Demarest Avenue including Overbrook Place, Carlyle Place, and Buena Vista Avenue.
+There were 149, 25 x 125 foot plots in this area, and the development including the Overbrook Country Club which was adjacent to a pool in Pascack Brook called Prospect Lake.

-Later in the decade, the Washington Park Development Co. created 236 parcels, again, 25 x 150 feet in dimension, on Everdell, Midland, and Highland avenues from Homestead Avenue north to Demarest Avenue.
+Later in the decade, the Washington Park Development Co created 236 parcels, again, 25x 150 feet in dimension on Everdell, Midland, and Highland avenues from Homestead Avenue north to Demarest Avenue.
 Development of that land began in 1928.